How to Finance a Car Smartly (Loans, Leasing, Cash Strategy)

 Can I negotiate the interest rate on a car loan?

-Is leasing ever smarter than buying?
+Is leasing ever the smarter financial choice?

-Making the Decision That Fits Your Situation
+Making the Right Call for Your Situation